franzbu/EnhancedSpaces.spoon/README.md

 For additional functionality there is the possibility of using modifier keys with your menus, for example, for creating references of a window on all mSpaces at once, or for tagging along with a window while sending it to another mSpace; more about that in section [Advanced Menu Features](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#advanced-menu-features).

-There you can also learn how to change the menu entries, for example, to your preferred language.
+There you can also see how to change the menu entries, for example, to your preferred language.
 Additionally, you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's menu redundant, i.e., you can then remove it from your menu bar.

 ## Keyboard Shortcuts